Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 	<img src="/img/supply_vs_demand.svg" width="60%"></img>
 </div>

 Whereas our efforts will focus in having a higher demand as possible, the demand is not a variable that we can control or decide.
-Instead we will adjust the supply to the expected or ocurred demand to provide our token the intended profile.
+Instead, in order to design a token, we will adjust the supply accordingly to obtain the intended token profile.
+As there are a few possible ways to adjust the supply, we have a tool to design tokens with different profiles.
+We will discuss about this in the next sections.

 ### 2.4.
 Estimating the Demand